-The Ring Delay timer was added to accommodate ICLID interface requirements.
+The Ring Delay timer was added to the Triad 1/2/3 to accommodate ICLID interface requirements.
 The Ring Delay timer is started whenever a CO Line detects incoming ringing.
 When the timer expires, CO line ringing is detected by digital telephones and SLTs.